 On Wednesday, October 24, President Trump signed into law bipartisan legislation, H.R.
 6, the SUPPORT for Patients and Communities Act.

-- Youth Prevention and Recovery Initiative – This initiative requires the Secretary of HHS, in consultation with the Department of Education, to identify and disseminate best practices for the prevention of and recovery from substance use disorder, including for specific populations such as homeless youth and youth in foster care.
+Youth Prevention and Recovery Initiative.
+This initiative requires the Secretary of HHS, in consultation with the Department of Education, to identify and disseminate best practices for the prevention of and recovery from substance use disorder, including for specific populations such as homeless youth, out-of-school youth, and youth in foster care.
 Grants are authorized to carry out substance abuse disorder prevention and treatment programs.

-- Interagency Task Force on Trauma-Informed Supports – The legislation creates a task force to recommend best practices for supporting children and families who have experienced or are at risk of experiencing trauma in order to help identify, prevent, and address the impact of trauma on children and youth, inclusive of homelessness.
+Interagency Task Force on Trauma-Informed Supports.
+To help identify, prevent, and address the impact of trauma on children and youth, including trauma related to substance abuse, this subtitle creates a task force to recommend best practices for supporting children and families who have experienced or are at risk of experiencing trauma.

 Grants to Improve Trauma Support Services and Mental Health Care in Schools.
 To better support children and families impacted by the opioid crisis, this subtitle creates a grant for SEAs, LEAs, and Indian Tribes to increase student access to evidence-based trauma support services and mental health care by developing innovative initiatives, activities, or programs to link local school systems with local trauma-informed support and mental health systems.
 Grants may be used to implement schoolwide positive behavioral interventions and supports, or other trauma-informed models of support, to provide professional development to teachers and school leaders, and to establish partnerships with or provide subgrants to Head Start agencies, public and private preschool programs, and child care programs, among other activities.